OUCC/SyaroNote/README.md

 ## Features
 ### Markdown Viewer
-Syaro can handle markdown format files.
+Syaro can handle markdown format files. [blackfriday] is used to convert Markdown to HTML.

 ### [[WikiLink]]
 Texts surrounded by double bracket are interpreted as WikiLink.
 To link to